pantelis/aiml-common/lectures/dnn/dnn-intro/_index.md

 # Deep Neural Networks

+For a historical recap on neural networks see:

+{{<youtube gG5NCkMerHU>}}
+_The Epistemology of Deep Learning - Yann LeCun_

 DNNs are the implementation of **connectionism**, the philosophy that calls for algorithms that perform function approximations to be constructed by an interconnection of elementary circuits called neurons.
-In this section, we provides some key points on the question of how the feedforward neural networks are constructed.
+In this section, we provides some key points on the question of how the feed-forward neural networks are constructed.
 In subsequent sections we describe how they learn.

 ## Architecture